 Precision F-Strike: In one translation of the manga, she abuses the phrase "What the hell?" to hell and back while impersonating a ventriloquist and using Kero-chan as her dummy early on.
 Kero-chan is not amused.

 Kero: What the hell was THAT all about!?

 Precocious Crush: On Yukito.
 It later turns out that it's really because she's reacting to the magic within him, since Yukito is the false form of Yue.
 Though she still believes she has a crush on him even after finding this out, she later gives up on it and accepts that Yukito will only love her platonically.

 Star Power: In the second half of the series, Sakura turns the Clow Cards into Sakura Cards; this means that instead of drawing from Clow Reed's magic, which relies on the sun and moon, they draw from her own magic, which is from the stars.

-Tomboy with a Girly Streak: Inverted; she's more of a Girly Girl with a Tomboyish Streak, since despite being athletic and loving sports she's still quite feminine in a lot of ways.
+Tomboy with a Girly Streak: Inverted; she's more of a Girly Girl with a Tomboyish Streak, since despite being quite feminine in a lot of ways she still has short hair and is very athletic.
 Played straighter in the dub, which puts more emphasis on her tomboyish traits.